chin-rcip/cidoc_crm_fr/docs/v7.1/info/introduction.md

 ## Exemples

-Dsiplay of content that was originally already in table format.
+### Display of content that was originally already in table format.

 <table>
 <thead>